hmc-cs-gdiehl/ToCFinalProject/README.md

 To run a batch of experiments, use the following command:

 ```
-python experimentScript.py [inFolder] [outFile]
+python solver.py -e [inFolder] [outFile]
 ```

 The output folder contains the name of each input problem file, the time that was required to find a solution, and the utility of the solution found.

-An example of how to generate input problems can be found in problemGeneration.py.
-This method of problem generation is described in writeup.pdf, and the full set of problems used to evaluate this coalition formation solver can be found in the Experiments folder.
+An example of how to generate input problems can be found in problemGenerator.py.
+This method of problem generation is described in writeup.pdf.